User44442/Language-Translator/README.md

 It is a Simple Language Translator.
 It is made on html, css and javascript.
 It supports 95+ languages, I am just a beginniner at coding (This is the second project I have ever made).

 # Languages
-There are 95+ languages it supports, these are all the launguages:
+There are 95+ languages it supports, these are all the languages:

 1. Amharic